ctaylo21/termy-the-terminal/README.md

 ### Command History

 Termy supports using the arrow keys (up and down) to move through the command history.

+### Auto Complete

+Termy supports using the `tab` key to trigger autocomplete for commands to complete a target path.
+This includes using multiple `tab` presses to cycle through the possible auto-complete options for a given command.

 ## Commands